Chiloé Island, Chile

 Horses graze in the meadows below.
 The infinity pool just blends into the Pacific.
 The public spaces and decor encourage conviviality and relaxation.
 Welcome to an award-winning, intimate adventure retreat in a setting at once striking and serene.

-Rates start at $1,500 per person for two nights, based on double occupancy, and inclusive of all meals, house wines/cocktails, and guided excursions.
+Rates are calculated person, based on double occupancy, and inclusive of all meals, house wines/cocktails, and guided excursions.
 Click here for reservations.
 Or get in touch with the Fathom Travel Concierge and we can plan your trip for you.

 At a Glance

 The Vibe: Nature in all its glory, set on ten hectares of country and beach on a hilltop by the Pacific.
 This is one of National Georgraphic's Unique Lodges of the World.

 Standout Detail: If we can set aside the gorgeous natural setting, along with the clever ways the hotel evokes and encompasses it, what's especially notable here is Tierra's strong commitment to sustainability, non-invasive practices, and social responsibility from the ground up.
 Literally: As innovative as the architecture looks, the building's exterior wooden shingles and siding we made using traditional, sustainable technique that required local carpenters and supplies.
 And it almost goes without say that the restaurant serves as much local food as possible.
 What doesn't go without say is that all Tierra Hotels are 100 percent plastic-free on anything client-facing.
 The natural and organic bathroom amenities by Austral Organics are dispensed in large, refillable bottles.

 This Place Is Perfect For: Affluent travelers who want to go to the ends of the earth for outdoor and cultural adventures, to rejuvenate, and to disconnect from the outside world while reconnecting with Mother Nature.